coenttb/swift-logging-extras/README.md

 ## License

-This package is licensed under the same terms as the swift-environment-variables package.
+This package is released under the Apache 2.0 license.
+See [LICENSE](LICENSE) for details.

+## Contributing

+Contributions are welcome.
+Please open an issue or pull request on GitHub.